coder/coder/examples/templates/devcontainer-docker/README.md

 # Remote Development on Docker Containers (with Devcontainers)

-Provision Docker containers as [Coder workspaces](https://coder.com/docs/workspaces) with this example template.
+Provision Devcontainers as [Coder workspaces](https://coder.com/docs/workspaces) in Docker with this example template.

 ## Prerequisites